 Boston, Massachusetts: Irish band concerts, a parade that attracts over 600,000, the Gaelic Gourmet Gala, bars serving pints of ale – it is no wonder that Boston attracts around 850,000 people during St. Patrick’s Day.
 Just over 15 percent of Boston’s population is Irish, and the celebration here begins at least a week before St. Patrick’s Day and continues until the beer is gone and the last jig is danced – often days later.

-If the three powerhouse cities for St. Patrick’s Day are a little too much for you, there are some great cities that keep their celebrating just a little more low-key, but you are guaranteed to have just as much fun (if not more, since it is less crowded).
+If the three powerhouse cities for St. Patrick’s Day are a little too much for you, there are some great cities that keep their celebrating just a little more low-key, but you are guaranteed to have just as much fun.

 Hot Springs, Arkansas: Do you consider yourself a fan of the slightly quirky?
-If so, then you’ll love the World’s Shortest St. Patrick’s Day Parade, now in its 10th year.
-Bagpipes, Irish Elvis impersonators (no joke), leprechauns, marching bands, and unusual floats define this event.
+If so, then you’ll love the World’s Shortest St. Patrick’s Day Parade, an event started in 2003.
+Bagpipes, Irish Elvis impersonators (no joke), leprechauns, green Irish wolfhounds, marching bands, and unusual floats define this event.
 Other festivities include the Blarney Stone Kissing Contest and a post-parade concert.
 If you have a short attention span, this parade really is short – it takes place on Bridge Street, which is only 98 feet long.
-To get an idea of how this parade will go, this year’s grand marshals are actually returning grand marshals, Bo Derek and John Corbett.
-Past grand marshals include John Ratzenberger, Mario Lopez, and Pauley Shore.

 Dublin, Georgia: You may be thinking, “Wait – there’s a Dublin, Georgia?”
-There is, and they are in the middle of a month-long St. Patrick’s Day celebration.
-Events include the Littlest Leprechaun Contest, the Shamrock Invitational Band Festival, the St. Patrick’s Dog Walk and Costume Contest, Baby Erin Go Braugh, the Shamrock Invitational Golf Tournament, the Leprechaun Contest, a Night of Irish Food and Music, the St. Patrick’s Arts and Crafts Festival, a Leprechaun Road Race ….
-The events are jam-packed from the middle of February until the end of March, when the Irish Balloon Festival and Carnival is held.
+There is, and they have a month-long St. Patrick’s Day celebration.
+Events include the Shamrock Invitational Band Festival, the St. Patrick’s Dog Walk and Costume Contest, Baby Erin Go Braugh, the Shamrock Invitational Golf Tournament, the Leprechaun Contest, a Night of Irish Food and Music, the St. Patrick’s Arts and Crafts Festival, a Leprechaun Road Race ….
+Over 40 events are jam-packed from the middle of February until the end of March, when the Irish Balloon Festival and Carnival is held.
 Dublin is located about halfway between Macon and Savannah, roughly a little over an hour from each.